 Breaking the Cycle of Internet Gaming Addiction

 The process for breaking the cycle of internet gaming addiction is much the same as that for breaking any other addiction.
-First, there must be a period of forced abstinence, the length of which depends on the length and severity of the addiction.
+First, the compulsion for gaming must be addressed, the length of which depends on the length and severity of the addiction.
 Then the underlying causes of the addiction have to be addressed.
 In this case, poor social skills are often a contributing factor.
 Finally, the addict must find something to replace their addiction, such as friends, sports, or a hobby.